JohnClarkeAU/udacity_02_trivia_project/backend/README.md

 ### running the tests
 With Postgres running, create a database called trivia_test and restore the contents of the database tables using the trivia.psql file provided.

-To run the tests, from the backend folder in terminal run:
+To run the tests, open a terminal window, change to the backend folder and run:

 ```bash
 dropdb trivia_test (not require on the first initial run)